Afaqrehman98/Cosmos-Airline-Front-End/README.md

-# My React TypeScript Project
+# Cosmos App Front-End

-This is a React application written in TypeScript.
+This is a Cosmos application front end written in TypeScript.
 Follow the instructions below to set up and run the project locally.

 ## Prerequisites